In January 2023 WDF launches its new application procedure.

 Project proposals need to be formulated and owned locally.
 Projects should provide focused, replicable and sustainable solutions with the potential to prevent diabetes and improve the lives of people with the disease.
-Our projects target three interventions and six focus areas.

 We fund projects with a poverty focus in line with WDF's Code of Conduct.
 These projects should be sustainable and require minimum WDF funding for salaries and indirect costs.